trustoverip/tswg-did-method-webs-specification/spec/whois.md

 ## The `whois` DID URL

-The `did:webs` method defines that a controller MAY publish a [W3C verifiable presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) beside the DID
+The `did:webs` method defines that a controller MAY publish a [W3C verifiable presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) in addition to the DID
 Doc (`did.json`).
 The verifiable presentation is referenced using the [[ref: DID URL]] `<did>/whois` and can be resolved using the HTTPS DID path `<DID URL>/whois.vp`.
 The verifiable presentation MUST ONLY contain Verifiable